What is Ankylosing Spondylitis?

 Some things you do daily can help you feel better.

-• Schedule some time every day, even a few minutes for activity like swimming which improves the symptoms
+• Schedule some time every day, even a few minutes for an activity like swimming which improves the symptoms

 • Maintain a healthy weight to reduce the stress on your joints.
 A diet rich in omega-3 fatty acids may be of assistance.
 If you believe particular meals may cause changes in how you feel, look for trends.